Adventures in Flying to Machu Picchu: Avoid These Mistakes

 (Latam Airlines - Avianca Airlines - Peruvian Airlines - Star Peru Airlines - LC Peru - Viva Airlines)

-- when you book your local flights in Peru separately from your international flights, the local flights are not "protected" in case of delay or cancellations.
-If you miss your connecting flight to Cusco, you are at the mercy of the airline to get rebooked.
-One issue affecting rebooking is availability.
+- when you book your local flights in Peru separately from your international flights, the local flights are not "protected" in case you miss the connection.
+International flight delays are usually not an issue if you arrive in Lima at night because you can't fly to Cusco until the next morning.
+American and Latam Airlines have a few flights that arrive Lima early in the morning.
+And it makes sense to continue to Cusco the same day.
+Unless you book the international and local flight in one transaction, please allow at least 3-4 hours layover in Lima.
+For flights arriving Lima in the evening you can book the Wyndham hotel at the airport, it's a short 3 minute walk from terminal to lobby.
+So you just walk to the hotel when you get there.
+It only becomes an issue if your international flight is cancelled completely or rebooked for the next day at the same time.
+This has happened to me a couple of times in 10 years I have been flying to S. America.
+If you're able to contact the Peruvian airline from the US to reschedule, and if they have availability, they're pretty good about doing it.
+You may or may not have to pay a penalty.
+You are at the mercy of the airline to get rebooked.
+I just showed up at the airline ticket counter a day late and explained my situation.
+I was prepared to have to buy a new ticket.
+But thankfully, I was rebooked to Cusco with small penalty. ($50USD) One issue affecting rebooking is availability.
 Smaller airlines have limited departures.
 We have had several groups miss connections, tours or trips to the jungle due to flight changes.
 The next issue will be penalty fees.
 Even if there are flights available, you may be charged a penalty to get rebooked. (worse case scenario: If you're at risk of not making it to Machu Picchu or your jungle lodge due to flight changes, and your airline cannot rebook a flight that will keep you on track, you should consider going to another airline immediately to book brand new tickets to your destination.
-This could cause some pain to your wallet as the funds are sucked out)
+This could cause some pain to your wallet, but the trade off will be that you get to your destination)

 - Luggage fees.
 Latam Airlines is now charging for all checked bags.
 The other airlines have not followed the trend but it's likely that eventually they will.